NorthStarUAS/FMU-Arduino/NOTES.md

 * Channel 17-18 (Digital on/off): Unassigned

-Note: Mixing modes are handled on board the aura-sensors module (aka "Smart" receiver.)
+Note: Mixing modes are handled on board the aura-sensors module (aka "smart" receiver.)
 This simplifies transmitter programming and many other aircraft setup tasks tremendously.